vuex-orm/vuex-orm/docs/guide/prologue/what-is-vuex-orm.md

 */
 ```

-Besides fetching saved data, Vuex ORM also lets you create Model Classes for each data structure.
-So when you retrieve data from the store by getters, these become a class instance.
+Besides fetching data, Vuex ORM lets you create Model Classes for each data structure.
+When you retrieve data from the store, the records is actually a class instance.

 ```js
 {